Mathematics (MATH)

 MATH 7301.
 Studies in Mathematics.

-This course provides basic foundations in Mathematics for students entering the doctoral program in Mathematics Education.
+This course provides basic foundations in Mathematics for students entering the doctoral program in Mathematics or Mathematics Education.
 This course may be repeated.
 This course does not earn graduate degree credit.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.